PicciMario/covidbot/README.md

 - **/status** - Subscription status
 - **/plot** - Request actual situation plot
 - **/digest** - Request daily digest
+- **/region** - Request daily region-level digest and plot
+- **/region name** - As above, for a specific region
 - **/about** - About
 - **/help** - Commands list

 ## Technical details

 The code implements a simple bot by leveraging the *node-telegram-bot-api* library.
 Upon startup, it downloads and parses COVID-19 data from the Italian Civil Protection [GitHub repository](https://github.com/pcm-dpc/COVID-19); then, upon **/plot** request, it creates a plot and sends it to the requestor as a PNG image.
+There is also a **/digest** feature for a daily text digest, and a **/region** command for region-level data and plot.

-There is also a simplified subscription feature, by which an user can request to be subscribed to daily updates (either in a private chat with the bot or inside any other chat you've added the bot to).
+The bot also has a simplified subscription feature, by which an user can request to be subscribed to daily updates (either in a private chat with the bot or inside any other chat the bot has been added to).
 The bot will store the chat id of the request (in a REDIS server).
-Every day at around 5pm (italian time) new COVID-19 data is retrieveda and then the plot function is invoked for all the subscribers, who will subsequently receive the new plot.
+Every day at around 5pm (italian time) new COVID-19 data is retrieved and then the plot function is invoked for all the subscribers, who will subsequently receive the new plot.

 ## How to run as-is